 Public transport access includes 10 bus stops.

-From an investment perspective, Parklands offers a gross rental yield of 4.1%, rated as moderate yield.
-Property prices sit below the state median ($509K/$750K), suggesting a potential value opportunity.
+On the investment side, The gross rental yield works out to roughly 4.8%, which reads as moderate yield.
+Property prices sit below the state median ($509K/$750K), which can point to relative value.
 The price-to-income ratio of 6.8x is considered moderate.
 House prices have moved +1.8% year-on-year.
+Population growth of +0.2% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.